johnbachman/tBidBaxLipo/doc/thesis/stochastic_models/outline.rst

 * Permeabilization of membranes by peptides and proteins is important for bacterial toxins, pore forming peptides used as therapeutics, and in the processes of apoptosis and necroptosis.
+Also for prions (Andersson).

 * We wish to understand the mechanism by which these PFPs permeabilize membranes.